 A few weeks ago our neighbour in France died -or rather, my boyfriend’s neighbour.
-Her official name was Jeanne, I saw on the thank-you-note later, but everyone called her Jeannette.
+Her official name was Jeanne, but everyone called her Jeannette.
+She was 89.

 Jeannette and her husband, Marcel, who turned 95 this month, were both born in the same village and lived all of their married life just outside this village.

 Marcel used to be an agriculteur -which meant he mainly cultivated the land, no animals, except some chickens, or a few goats.

 Jeannette had always worked in and around the house and taken care of their children; two daughters and two sons- one of the sons committed suicide one day after his wife had betrayed him with the neighbour.
 He hanged himself.